nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 contributors: [rigor789, eddyverbruggen, damain, ikoevska]
 ---

-If you don't want the hassle of installing and configuring your system before you can have a taste of NativeScript + Vue.js development, the [NativeScript Playground](/en/docs/getting-started/playground-tutorial) has you covered.
+If you don't want the hassle of installing and configuring your system before you can have a taste of NativeScript-Vue, the [NativeScript Playground](/en/docs/getting-started/playground-tutorial) has you covered.

 But if [you already have your system ready for native development](/en/docs/getting-started/installation), you can start by using a template: